| NATIONAL LEGAL SERVICES AUTHORITY RULES 1995

 by the service conditions of his parent cadre, in so far as disciplinary matters

-are concerned.
 (9) The appointment of the Member-Secretary may be on deputation

 basis.